Skip to content

 Strengths:

-• High Accuracy: Transformer-based architecture enables superior object detection accuracy.
+• High Accuracy: Transformer-based architecture enables superior object detection accuracy, crucial for applications like medical image analysis.

 • Real-Time Performance: Achieves competitive inference speeds, especially with hardware acceleration.